ZhongKang97/object_detection/README.md

 ## Installation
 - Install [PyTorch](http://pytorch.org/), clone this repository, etc.
 - Please follow the instructions in the [original](https://github.com/amdegroot/ssd.pytorch#installation) forked version.
 - We use [wisdom](https://github.com/facebookresearch/visdom) to visualize results and training process.
-Install it: `pip install visdom`
+Install it: `pip install visdom`.
-There is a tutorial on how to use it.
+There is a [tutorial](TODO) on how to use it.
 - (Optional, buggy now) install `plotly`: `conda install -c plotly plotly`
 - For now, some image processing uses `cv2`, to install it with conda, follow [here](https://anaconda.org/conda-forge/opencv).